 1. Should I buy or rent an RV?

 If you are new to RVing, you may want to consider renting an RV before you buy one.
 I cover all of the details about owning an RV in my article called The Pros and Cons of Owning an RV if you want more info.
 But the bottom line is, it’s definitely better to rent an RV before you buy one.
+Especially if you’re trying to decide between the RV classes.
 This will allow you to see what you like and don’t like about an RV so you can make a better-informed decision before purchasing your new RV.
 If you plan to rent an RV, Outdoorsy is a great place to find the RV of your choice to rent.

 2. What other equipment or supplies will I need if I buy or rent an RV?